 We are Todd and Holly Petitt.
 Just two regular people living a regular life.
 Todd is a roofing contractor and Holly is an airline pilot.
 We are raising three teenagers and live in Loveland, Colorado.

 Just over 10 years ago, after watching a documentary about the Rwandan genocide, we became aware of some of the issues Africa, as a continent, was facing because of poverty.
 We began researching what others were doing to empower Africans to help themselves out of the poverty trap.
 As our passion for Africa grew we decided we desperately wanted to do something to help.
 Although we found a lot of inspiring projects in Africa, we couldn’t find anything that was a “perfect fit” for us.

 So at the beginning of the 2007 we decided to create our own non-profit organization.
-An empowerment project focused on a triple bottom line of People, Planet and Prosperity!
+A for benefit, empowerment project focused on a triple bottom line of People, Planet and Prosperity!
 On January 28th, 2007 Africa Bags officially came into existence.

 In May of 2007, we made our first trip to Malawi.
 Upon arrival we met with village leaders and decided to introduce our project into three villages near Mzuzu, Malawi.
 We established Africa Bags within the villages of Kamweko, Viweme, and Nkhata Bay and began training on the production of reusable cloth shopping bags.
 The villages were provided with foot powered treadle sewing machines, cloth and all other resources needed to make the bags.
 We trained a couple individuals from each village to operate foot-powered treadle sewing machines.

 Shortly after we left, a small group of people broke off from our Nkhata Bay group and formed our fourth group in Chintheche.